-25. Male participants must use effective contraception (as defined in the informed consent) from signing the informed consent throughout the duration of the study and for 90 days after the last dose of study drug.
+25. Male participants are not required to use barrier contraception (as defined in the informed consent) from signing the informed consent throughout the duration of the study and for 90 days after the last dose of study drug.
 26. A statement that clinical trial information from this trial will be publicly disclosed in a publicly accessible website, such as ClinicalTrials.gov.